 The Rebbe was accustomed to devote the late hours to holy study and prayer.
 No one ever disturbed the Rebbe when he secluded himself in his attic room, shutting the entire world out of his consciousness to concentrate on his sublime thoughts.
 But if the Rebbe was not told now - it might be too late...
-The Rebbe's sons - the sick boy's uncles - thought and thought.
-Whom could they send to disturb the Rebbe w ithout incurring his wrath?
-They finally decided to send Yehudah
+The Rebbe's sons - the sick They finally decided to send Yehudah a tea and give it to the patient while it recovery!"